-Now it’s time to work on increasing the size of that list.
+First, you know you need an email list, right?
+And you know what to write about?
+Now it's time to work on increasing the size of that list.
 I was listening to a podcast about how a popular food blog grew their traffic, and they just happened to mention HelloBar.
 I had noticed it on other blogs I follow, too, like Quick Sprout.
-I was working on some changes like improving my images, so I figured I’d give it a try.
-I spent about 15 minutes setting it up, and didn’t think too much of it.
+I was working on some changes like improving my images, so I figured I'd give it a try.
+I spent about 15 minutes setting it up, and didn't think too much of it.

 I thought of it as just an experiment and figured I'd take it down after a month.
 However, after only a week, I noticed a huge difference.
 This one small change tripled my monthly email sign-ups.
 (Oh, and did I mention it was free?!)